 Source: Baked Green Eggs and Ham Crêpes | Food for My Family

 The Cat in the Hat just wants to have fun, and a bit of whimsical marshmallow goodness never hurt anyone.

 Source: Cat in the Hat Pops | Babble’s Family Kitchen

-Pretzels, chocolate-covered caramels and a pecan turtle shell in the oven long enough for the chocolate to glue it all together is all it takes to make these cute treats.
+Pretzels, chocolate-covered caramels, and a pecan turtle shell in the oven long enough for the chocolate to glue it all together are all it takes to make these cute treats.
 Yertle the Turtle never tasted so good.

 Source: Yertle’s Caramel Turtles | So Wonderful, So Marvelous

 These things just want to have fun, so why not let loose and live a little?
 Bright blue frosting is piled high, creating the Dr. Seuss image right up to the sky.

 Source: Thing 1 and Thing 2 Cupcakes | Good Life Eats

 Whether you prefer to enjoy these tasty butters butter side up or butter side down is a matter of preference.
 They’ll delight at any Dr. Seuss dinner.